Legally Growing Cannabis in Canada

 The Automated Grow Box

 An automated grow box is hands down the easiest way to grow your Cannabis at home.
-These boxes are quite literally automatic weed growing machines, budtenders if you will.
-Canadian Company Grobo first started developing grow boxes back in 2014 as a way to grow various kitchen herbs and vegetables.
+These boxes are quite literally automatic weed growing machines.
+Canadian Company, Grobo, first started developing grow boxes back in 2014 as a way to grow various kitchen herbs and vegetables.
 As they developed the product they discovered a gap in the market for a cannabis grow box.
 After a few years of engineering and development they began shipping the product in early in 2018.

-The cannabis grow box utilizes an eight spectrum LED lighting system.
-This lightning system is also automated and is programmed to shine the right quantity and type of light on your plant at each specific stage of the plants grow cycle.
-This allows the plant to grow dense, high quality nugs.
+The cannabis grow box utilizes a full spectrum LED lighting system.
+This lighting system is also automated and is programmed to shine the right quantity and type of light on your plant at each specific stage of the plants grow cycle.
+To the naked eye, you may not notice a colour spectrum difference, this is so when you look at your plant, you are able to clearly see the health of it.
+Our lighting system and recipe programming allows the plant to grow dense, high quality nugs in optimal conditions.

 Convenient: Saves you time due to the lack of grow maintenance